kremalicious/blog/README.md

 ### Production build

-Runs almost the same tasks as `grunt server` but cleans the build directory before running Jekyll with some production options and additionally optimizes all image assets.
+Runs almost the same tasks as `grunt server` but puts everything into the `_build` directory, versions all assets and optimizes all image assets.

 ```bash
 grunt build